rose620/Running_Data/README.md

 # Running_Data
-Utilize Data Manipulation and Data Visualization to analyze fitness stats from Runkeeper
+DataCamp project that utilizes Data Manipulation and Data Visualization to analyze fitness stats from Runkeeper